 Flexible Treatment of Misdemeanors

 Some states have broad sentencing guidelines that allow prosecutors and judges some sentencing flexibility.
 Other states, like California, give their prosecutors discretion to charge some crimes as "wobblers."
 This means the district attorney (D.A.) or the judge can choose to pursue a single criminal matter as a misdemeanor or as a felony, with the usual consequences attached to either one.
 Once the D.A. or the judge chooses to treat a crime as a misdemeanor or a felony, the appropriate rights and consequences then attach to the charge.

 In contrast, federal law on misdemeanors follows strict federal sentencing guidelines.
 The federal guidelines are applied according to the federal sentencing guideline manual chart.
 The chart incorporates fixed values for the severity of the offense, the defendant's criminal history, and other aggravating factors.
 The federal sentencing chart also considers mitigating factors like law-enforcement cooperation and early acceptance of responsibility.

 Federal Class A misdemeanors are crimes that are punishable by six months to a year of jail.
 Federal Class B misdemeanors impose 30 days to six months in jail.
 Class C misdemeanors impose five to 30 days in jail.
 Crimes punishable by fewer than five days in jail are federal infractions.

 Consequences of Misdemeanors

-It's important to note that misdemeanors, unlike infractions, are often considered "crimes of moral turpitude," as they threaten jail rather than mere fines.
-This distinction gives a convicted misdemeanant significantly reduced chances for a scholarship or a good job.
+It's important to note that misdemeanors, unlike infractions, are often considered "crimes of moral turpitude," as they threaten jail time rather than mere fines.
+This distinction gives a convicted misdemeanant significantly reduced chances for a scholarship or good job.

 Facing Misdemeanor Charges?
-Speak With a Lawyer
+Speak With a Criminal Defense Lawyer